Jason Saddington

 Jason Saddington (born 23 October 1979) is a retired Australian rules footballer in the Australian Football League.

 He was recruited as the number 11 draft pick in the 1997 AFL draft from Eastern Ranges.

-Career
+AFL Playing Career

-Sydney
+Sydney Swans

 Jason made his AFL debut for the Sydney Swans in Round 1, 1998 against Port Adelaide.
 He had a consistent debut season in 1998 and was nominated for the Norwich Rising Star award that year.
 He kicked 4 goals against the Kangaroos in Round 4 of 2004 in one of his best matches of his career, and was noted as a consistent rebounding backman with a strong mark.
 However, a serious knee injury in Round 10, 2004 against the Western Bulldogs interrupted his career and the very slow process of recovery resulted in Jason being traded to the Carlton Football Club at the end of the 2005 season.

-He played 142 games in eight seasons at the Swans.
+Saddington played 142 games in eight seasons at the Sydney Swans from 1998 until 2005 and kicked a total of 41 goals.